-- The Failure Indication procedure over Xn; - The Uplink RAN configuration transfer procedure and Downlink RAN configuration transfer procedure over NG.
+- The Failure Indication procedure over Xn; - The Uplink RAN configuration transfer procedure and Downlink RAN configuration transfer procedure over NG timer is absent or larger than the configured threshold (e.g. Tstore_UE_cntxt), or if DAPS HO is configured but an RLF is detected in the source cell with successful DAPS HO.